-AMELIA ISLAND, Fla.
-(May 23, 2011) — Being an avid beach bike rider is often an explorative journey.
+A beach bike ride is often an explorative journey.
 When pedaling along the shoreline right on the beach (when the tide allows, within an hour or two of low), one never knows what’s awaiting discovery.

-Are you a fellow fan of sea turtles?
-If so, it’s that time of the year on Amelia Island, Florida when an early morning beach walk or bike ride may reveal the previous night’s visitors.
-Every day is a new day during the summer to see whether any sea turtle nests have been located and marked by the volunteer force, the Amelia Island Sea Turtle Watch.
+It’s that time of the year on Amelia Island when an early morning beach bike ride (or walk) may reveal the previous night’s visitors.
+Every day is a new day during summer to see whether any sea turtle nests have been located and marked by the volunteer force, the Amelia Island Sea Turtle Watch.
 This group patrols the beach daily near sunrise looking for turtle tracks.

-Amelia Island’s roughly 13 miles of Atlantic coast shoreline is divvied up between the turtle patrol, each walking and monitoring a particular section of the beach just after day’s dawn when there’s enough light to see.
+Amelia Island’s Atlantic coast shoreline is divvied up between the turtle patrol volunteers, each walking and monitoring a particular section of the beach just after day’s dawn when there’s enough light to see.

 On this May 23rd morning (which happens to be “World Turtle Day”), it was a particularly interesting beach bike ride.
-Paying attention and looking for trails and nests along about 2 miles of coast, I came upon three new turtle nests just marked with the trailing tracks in the sand, not yet washed away by the tide.
+Paying attention and looking for trails and nests along about two miles of coast, there were three new turtle nests marked with the trailing tracks in the sand, not yet washed away by the tide.

 All three nests were toward the north end of Amelia Island (two near Fernandina Beach public access #5 off South Fletcher, just north of New York Avenue, and one in Fort Clinch State Park).
 There was also a false crawl (when the female sea turtle comes ashore but abandons her attempt to nest, departing back to sea without laying eggs).

 Being three weeks into the 2011 sea turtle nesting season on Amelia Island (which runs May through October), as of yesterday, nine sea turtle nests had previously been marked.
 With these additional three this morning, at least a dozen nests have been marked, to be added to the nest tally with the next update of the Amelia Island Sea Turtle Watch website.
-(But who knows how many others may have been discovered this morning along the other 10 miles of beach that I did not travel.)
+(But who knows how many others may have been discovered this morning along the other 10 miles of beach.)